sun-jay/openrx-main-sunny/README.md

+WINNER OF BEST NEW TECHNOLOGY HACK AT CRUZHACKS 2023 (UC Santa Cruz's largest hackathon)

 Live at [https://openrx.vercel.app/](https://openrx.vercel.app/)
 With just a quick photo of the bottle label, OpenRx utilizes Azure OCR and GPT API to accurately parse and manage the medication information, and Twilio to send timely reminders.